Girish Soni: Politics

 Soni was a member of the Bharat Naujawan Sabha in the 1980s and was the general secretary of the party in Madipur assembly constituency.

 Soni was part of Bijli Pani Andolan ("electricity water agitation") of the Aam Aadmi Party led by Arvind Kejriwal.
 It demanded cheap water and electricity for the people of Delhi.

 Soni fought the assembly elections of December 2013 from Madipur, which was reserved for Scheduled caste.
 He polled 36,393 votes and won by a margin of 1,103 over Kailash Sankla of the Bharatiya Janata Party (BJP).
 He also defeated the three-time and sitting heavyweight MLA Mala Ram Gangwal of the Indian National Congress (INC),.
 He was appointed the cabinet minister of SC & ST, Employment, Development and Labour.
 Along with Rakhi Birla, he was one of the two Dalit ministers in Delhi cabinet under Chief Minister Arvind Kejriwal.
 At 49, he was the oldest minister in the cabinet.
 Soni was a minister for a short tenure of 49 days (28 December 2013 – 14 February 2014); the Kejriwal and his cabinet resigned.

 The AAP renominated Soni as the Madipur candidate for the 2015 Delhi Legislative Assembly elections.
 He secured 66,571 votes and defeated BJP's Raj Kumar by a victory margin of 29,387 votes.
 The AAP won 67 of the 70 seats.
 However, Soni was kept out of the new cabinet under Kejriwal.

-Member of Legislative Assembly (2020 - present)
+Member of Legislative Assembly (2020 - 2025)

-Since 2020, he is an elected member of the 7th Delhi Assembly.
+From 2020 till 2025, he was an elected member of the 7th Delhi Assembly.